ONSdigital/eq-questionnaire-validator/doc/decisions/0002-define-proxy-mechanism.md

 The `questions` key should be removed from the block and replaced with `question` and `question_variant`.

 Single variants should be disallowed (i.e. length of variants == 1) since a variants object should be converted to a question at this point.

 ### Additional Changes

 - The current `titles` key should be removed and replaced with `title` which is a string.
--   `questions` should be removed and relpaced with `question` object which only allows a single question.
+- `questions` should be removed and replaced with `question` object which only allows a single question.
 - The schema validator should ensure that question_variants and content_variants has a length of greater than one.
 - Answer IDs within variants should allow duplicates.
 This means routing becomes simpler for proxy etc.